A Change of Pace

 - All hotel accommodation

-- All breakfasts, four lunches, four dinners, including wine
+- All breakfasts, three lunches, four dinners, including wine

 - Services of B&R guide(s) and support van